NDKayH/UNIT-3/Project/README.md

 4. **Kivy app must include integrated progress tracking with estimated delivery times to assist delivery drivers.**
    *Issue Addressed: "Delays in delivery and route mismanagement resulting in customer unhappiness and operational inefficiencies."*

-5. **App must include a dedicated customer feedback section where users can input feedback and administrators can access it on the Admin-Dashboard page.**
+5. **The application is optimized for mobile usage, ensuring responsiveness and a user-friendly experience, and includes a dedicated customer feedback section where users can input feedback and administrators can access it on the Admin-Dashboard page.**
-   *Issue Addressed: "Lack of a formal feedback system, because of which the company is unable to address customer problems effectively."*
+  *Issue Addressed: “An unresponsive, poor unintuitive application decreases user satisfaction” and “Lack of a formal feedback system, because of which the company is unable to address customer problems effectively.”*

-6. **The application is optimized for mobile usage, ensuring responsiveness and a user-friendly experience.**
-   *Issue Addressed: “An unresponsive, poor unintuitive application decreases user satisfaction.”*
+6.

 ---